On this page

 - Workplace design

 - Safe handling, use, and disposal of materials containing silica

-- Personal Protective Equipment may include eye and face protection, skin protection, and respiratory protection (which is dependent on air monitoring results).
+- Personal Protective Equipment (PPE) may include eye and face protection, skin protection, and respiratory protection (which is dependent on air monitoring results).

 Medical surveillance programs can be used to track the effects of exposure to silica.
 It can help protect the health of workers by:

 - Identifying workers with conditions that may be aggravated by exposure to silica and establishing medical baseline for determining changes in health.

 - Evaluating the effect of silica on workers.

 - Determining if workers are physically capable of using certain PPE.

 - Periodic medical examinations.

 - Clinical tests (e.g., chest x-rays and pulmonary function tests).